wyang342/http-server-two/README.md

 First, we have our class which will handle all the routes at the class level instead of at the instance level.
 Then, we create a class variable `routes` that will hold all of the routes we want our server to accept.

 Next we have our `route` class method.
 This is responsible for loading routes into our `routes` class variable.
 We will call this function every time we want to **create** a new route.
 Inside of `route` is another function, `add_to_routes`, which adds all the necessary route information (as a dictionary) to the `routes` class variable.
 Don't worry if this doesn't make sense yet - we'll see it in action soon.

 The `process` class method is in charge of figuring out what to do with a request.
-When `process` receives a request, it loops through the routes and uses regex to match the request path with one of the routes saved in our `routes` class variable.
+When `process` receives a request, it loops through the routes and sees if the request path matches any of the routes in the class variable.
 If it finds one, it runs the function saved under `route['function']` (the code that needs to be run to generate the response).
 If it doesn't find a match, it returns a `404` response.

 Let's implement this router with the rest of our HTTP server application by first creating a file `controller.py` at the same level as `server.py`.
 This is where we will call the Router and handle incoming requestswrite the code that tells our router how to handle each request:

 ```Python
 # controller.py
 from classes.router import Router
 from classes.response import Response
 import datetime